-Mothers are the individuals who “make it happen in the home”.
-We take the kids to school, cook, clean, discipline, help kids complete homework, bake cupcakes, volunteer, schedule the appointments, take the kids to participate in extra-curricular activities, etc. The list goes on and on and sometimes, it feels like mom’s work is never done.
-Mom seems to be the one who has to be the “quarterback”.
-She directs the individuals in the family (team members) on how each particular game needs to be played on a daily basis.
-By this I mean, she assign tasks and give instructions on how and when to get them done.
+Mothers are the individuals who “make it happen in the home.”
+We take the kids to school, cook, clean, discipline, help kids complete homework, bake cupcakes, volunteer, schedule appointments, take the kids to participate in extra-curricular activities, etc. The list goes on and on and sometimes, it feels like mom’s work is never done.
+Mom seems to be the one who has to be the “quarterback.”
+She directs the family (team members) on how each particular game needs to be played on a daily basis.
+By this I mean, she assigns tasks and gives instructions on how and when to get them done.
 Unlike the true quarterback in a football game, mom does not really get to sit out on plays, we are always instructing!
 What happens when mom becomes frazzled from all of the routine and daily hustle seems to set in?
-An easy way of putting it is to say things can come to a standstill, everyone else is affected, and some things may have to take care of itself.
+An easy way of putting it is to say things can come to a standstill.
+Everyone is affected and some things may have to take care of themselves.

-Everyone is affected when mom cannot be at her best.
-There could have to be things that are not an immediate need to suddenly be postponed or canceled.
-Because mom’s role is so important, she does uncontrobally affect what happens to other family members.
-This is where I stress to new moms that priority comes into play and we have to look at what is the important need to be met for all of those involved and how can the family as a TEAM gets the job done.
-I think that when we work with all those involved on a daily basis on how to better them and help in the family, when something comes up everything does not have to fall apart!
+Things that are not an immediate need may need to be postponed or canceled.
+Because mom’s role is so important, she does affect what happens to other family members.
+This is where I stress to new moms that priority comes into play and we have to look at what is an important need to be met for all of those involved and how can the family as a TEAM get the job done.
+When we work with all those involved on a daily basis on how to better help the family, when something comes up, everything does not fall apart!